Advent | Week 1

 bottom of this page!

-Song for today: Light of the World by Lauren Dangle
+Song for today: Joy to the world by Citizen

 Song for today: Noel by Lauren Dangle

-Song for today: O What a Glorious Night by Sidewalk Prophets
+Song for today: O What a King by Katy Nicole

 Family Advent Activities for Week 1 (Hope or Faith):